 Plastic is an integral part of our daily lives and consumption habits and continues to be produced in massive quantities, causing more and more waste.
 It’s a complex situation that has prompted a range of regulatory responses around the world.
 In France and in Europe, regulations are primarily focused on the key principles of the circular economy, and above all recycling.
-However, faced with the limitations of the mechanical recycling method currently used, attention is now turning to chemical recycling.
+However, faced with the limitations of the mechanical recycling method currently used, attention is now turning to advanced recycling.

 More and more plastic is being produced, consumed and thrown away